-Taking a lyric that works for real estate advertising and having a lot of fun lip syncing is a strategy that worked for North Carolina-based realtors Jessica Edwards & Associates.
+Taking a lyric that works for real estate advertising and having a lot of fun lip syncing is a strategy that worked for North Carolina-based real estate agents Jessica Edwards & Associates.
 This funny real estate video gathered more than 47,000 views on YouTube while they danced and had a blast attempting to get potential clients to call them.
-In an industry where stress is a mainstay, having a Realtor who knows how to keep his or her chin up and unwind certainly is good for business.
+In an industry where stress is a mainstay, having a real estate agent who knows how to keep his or her chin up and unwind certainly is good for business.

 8. The Ghost Realtor

 This California Realtor made a business of selling homes verified by a medium to be ghost-free after given the suggestion by business advisor Nathan Fielder.
 Although Sue Stanford wasn’t aware of it, Fielder was a spoof comedian filming an episode of his Comedy Central TV show “Nathan for You.”
 She liked the idea anyway, and she gained a lot of positive press coverage, new clients and the possibility of a television show.